stackitcloud/terraform-provider-stackit/docs/resources/resourcemanager_project.md

 - `container_id` (String) Project container ID.
 Globally unique, user-friendly identifier.
 - `id` (String) Terraform's internal resource ID.
 It is structured as "`container_id`".
+- `project_id` (String) Project UUID identifier.
+This is the ID that can be used in most of the other resources to identify the project.